balthapaixao/football-networks/README.md

 # Football Networks

-This repository is dedicated for the codes of Masters Degree focused in the field of Complex Networks Applied to the Football Context.
+This repository is dedicated for the codes of Masters Degree focused in the field of Complex Networks Applied to the Football/Soccer Context.

 ## Author